Jarzka/stylefy/README.md

 - Font-face
 - Feature queries (@supports)
 - Small and simple API
-- Tested to work with Chrome, Firefox, Edge & Internet Explorer 11
+- All features are tested to work with Chrome, Firefox, Edge & Internet Explorer 11

 # Requirements